cAscendant

 Ascendant has reviewed chart ruler condition interpretation in the Ptolemy tradition.

-Ascendant appears in the documented rule "Paulus-style Ascendant monomoiria" under Paulus general doctrine.
+- Ascendant appears in "Paulus-style Ascendant monomoiria", a Paulus general rule.

 Source texts